 Does Mercury offer flu shots?

-Yes, our pharmacists coordinate flu clinics within communities where they are able to administer flu shots to residents hands-on.
-If you would like to schedule a flu clinic with our pharmacist or order flu vaccines for your residents, give us a call.
+Yes, our pharmacists coordinate flu clinics within communities where they are able to administer flu shots (and now COVID-19 shots) to residents.
+If you would like to schedule an immunization clinic with a pharmacist, give us a call at (425) 673-5200.

 Can my routine medications be refilled automatically?

 Every community we work with can be put on cycle.
 This means, based on your community, your medications will all start on the same day, lasting for a 30-day span.
 So long as we have an active order or refill authorization from your physician, we will automatically fill and deliver these cycle medications.